-Urinary Incontinence (loss of bladder control) is an embarrassing problem in women.
+Urinary Incontinence or the loss of bladder control is an embarrassing problem in women.
 Urinary leaks are all the more annoying when they happen out of the blue.
 Maintain your feminine hygiene using Carefree Products.
 They occur even if you don’t feel the need to urinate: when you laugh or a cough, or even when you’re excited.
 Urinary leaks usually occur around the age of menopause, but they can also affect pregnant women in one way or another.
 Luckily, they can be controlled.

 A lot of women lose bladder control after giving birth.
 All the contractions and pushing associated with childbirth weakens the bodies musculature support system and compromise the nerves that control the bladder.
 That’s why, after childbirth, your bladder becomes overactive.
 This means you may feel the need to visit the toilet more frequently than usual.

 In some cases, urinary incontinence results from an episiotomy: a small incision made in the perineum during childbirth, to allow the baby to come out more easily.

 Women who have had an epidural (regional anesthetic) during childbirth are most likely to experience incontinence for a few days following delivery, due to numbness in the bladder.

 After several deliveries, your perineal muscles (the muscles responsible for expelling urine and supporting the pelvic floor) gradually lose their strength, especially if they have not been properly rehabilitated.
 In some cases, the organs can descend.
 Known as "prolapse", this phenomenon often causes a feeling of heaviness in the abdomen, or the impression of a ball in the vagina.
 There is help, and if this becomes too much, make sure you talk to your doctor.